• Skip to main content

 • Step 1: Identify the Commit to Move

-• Step 2: Checkout the Master Branch (Optional)
+• Step 2: Move to the Right Branch

 Step 1: Identify the Commit to Move